-6.44 All trees in a Conservation Area, including those in rear gardens, are protected.
+6.45 There are significant mature street and private trees of value to the townscape in the conservation area.
+All trees in a Conservation Area, including those in rear gardens, are protected.
 Owners should be urged to look after trees on their land and plant new trees in order to ensure a continuing stock of mature trees for future generations.

-6.45 If resources become available in the future, street trees could be considered throughout the conservation area providing underground services allow.

-6.46 A programme of planting should be initiated where appropriate to ensure there is new stock to replace existing trees in the future.
+- 6.46 If resources become available in the future street trees could be considered throughout the conservation area providing underground services allow. - 6.47 A programme of planting should be initiated where appropriate to ensure there is new stock to replace existing trees in the future.